 Student Learning Outcomes:

 Describe the role, organization, and structure of the ultrasound program, ultrasound department, hospital, or clinic as well as the profession.
-DMS III C3, DMS C1, DMS C2, DMSC3, DMSCAPP B 2. a,b,c,d,e,f,m
+App.
+B 2, d.
+1-11, and m.1-6

 State the rules and regulations of the ultrasound program regarding class attendance, grading, vacation/sick leave, and the appeals procedure.